a2ron/futbolino/README.md

 # futbolino
-A domotic to futbolin management
+A domotic project to futbolin games management.